ZS wrote the book on incentive compensation. Now we’re unleashing motivation for a digital world—starting with human-centered design built to perform.

 Research indicates that misalignment between sales and marketing is a common challenge.
 For example, a 2019 study by LinkedIn found that 93% of sales and marketing professionals believe that poorly aligned teams negatively affect business growth, yet only 23% of respondents reported strong alignment between sales and marketing in their organizations.
 Additionally, 40% of survey respondents say sales and marketing goals are being measured by different metrics.

 Including the marketing team early in the incentive design process can help ensure that the plan is designed to meet brand objectives and the KPIs tracked by marketing can be valuable inputs into the plan components themselves.
 Conversely, the marketing team should include the incentive design specialists in their processes and conversations to ensure an appropriate understanding of the brand priorities and that incentives are not misaligned.
-For example, for many organizations, insufficient capability for customer strategy and planning are preventing them from realizing gains from omnichannel efforts.
+For example, for many organizations, limited customer strategy and planning prevent many organizations from benefiting fully from coordinated, multichannel outreach.

 Analyzing performance data to design an incentive compensation program